universal-ctags/ctags-nightly-build/README.md

 This repository only for building purpose.
 If you encounter any problems with these prebuilt binaries, please file an issue on [Universal Ctags issue tracker](https://github.com/universal-ctags/ctags/issues)

-If you are extreamly concerned about performance, building it on you local machine from [source](https://github.com/universal-ctags/ctags) is a better choice as long as you know `autotools` build system well.
+If you are extreamly concerned about performance, building it on you local machine from [source](https://github.com/universal-ctags/ctags) is a better choice as long as you know [Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) well.

 ## Dependency Graph
 <img src="uctags-dependencies.svg" alt="dependencies" >